MUSKAN1903/Fashion-Dopplefinder/README.md

 - A robust, effective, and efficient recommendation system for fashion items has the potential to boost revenue, enhance customer engagement, and improve overall shopping experiences.
 - Thanks to computer vision advancements, you can now recreate the style of your favorite celebrity by simply using an image of their outfit or look.

-## Ecommerce Fashion Industry: Statistics, Trends & Strategy
+## Fashion Industry: Statistics, Trends & Strategy

 ### - The E-Commerce Fashion Revolution
 - Over the past few years, the Fashion Industry has experienced a remarkable surge in E-Commerce, transforming the way people shop for clothing, accessories, and style essentials.